AlgoMaster Logo

 Anycast Routing

-That makes anycast a strong fit for stable global entry points: public DNS resolvers, CDN edges, DDoS scrubbing, and API front doors.
-BGP routing is a network-layer decision, though.
-It has no view of server load, and "nearest" means topologically preferred along the chosen path rather than physically closest.
+That makes anycast useful for stable global entry points: public DNS resolvers, CDN edges, DDoS scrubbing networks, and API front doors.

 1. IP Addressing Models